faq

 1. The majority of our members did not utilize the NANDA-I content.

-2. The NANDA-I library is available for free at https://nandadiagnoses.com.
+2. The NANDA-I library was available for free at https://nandadiagnoses.com.

 Given this accessibility, we determined that maintaining a recurring license fee for data readily available online was not a sustainable choice for our platform.